LeonardoLancia/Get_Phase_Tools/readme.md

 If however the required toolboxes are avialable, it advised to delete the corresponding subfolders.

 ## Python:
-To install the modules required for the functioning of the methods proposed in the paper go to the folder containitng the files **requirements.txt** and **requirements.yml**

-here, depending on the package manager of your choice, type:
+To use the methods proposed in the paper the getPhaseToolsM.py should be accessible to your script (e.g. they should be in the same directory).
+To install the modules required for the functioning of the script go to the folder containitng the files **requirements.txt** and **requirements.yml**, activate the environment in which you want to install the modules and, depending on the package manager of your choice, type:

 pip install -r requirements.txt

 or

-conda env update --name [envname] --file requirements.yml
+conda env update -f requirements.yml

-where **[envname]** should be substituted by the name of the environment where you want to use Get Phase Tools.

 # Usage:
 The scripts are accessible via two main functions having the same names and arguments in both Matlab and Python implementations: